-When awarding it the title, University of the Year, the judges of the Times Higher Education magazine cited Leicester’s ability to “evidence commitment to high quality, a belief in the synergy of teaching and research and a conviction that higher education is a power for good”.
+In 2008, when awarding it the title, University of the Year, the judges of the Times Higher Education magazine cited Leicester’s ability to “evidence commitment to high quality, a belief in the synergy of teaching and research and a conviction that higher education is a power for good”.
 Leicester was, said the judges, "elite without being elitist".

 - 16th in the Complete University Guide

-- 18th in the Times Higher Education Table of Tables
+- 14th in the Times Higher Education Table of Tables

-The University has won Times Higher Awards in 2007, 2008, 2009, 2010, 2011 and most recently in 2012 for Outstanding Library Team.
-It is the only university to win six consecutive awards.
+The University has won Times Higher Awards in 2007, 2008, 2009, 2010, 2011, 2012 and most recently in 2013 for Outstanding Communications Team and Outstanding Fundraising Initiative.
+It is the only university to win awards in seven consecutive years.

 High quality research and teaching

-Research by THE and Opinion Panel published in February 2011 rated Leicester third best in England (after Oxford and Cambridge) for the quality of lecturing staff.
+- Research by THE and Opinion Panel published in February 2011 rated Leicester third best in England (after Oxford and Cambridge) for the quality of lecturing staff.

 - Leicester’s Quality Related research funding (QR) is the 19th highest of Britain’s 120 universities.

-Leicester has one of the highest proportions of staff who are research active in the UK, with approximately 93% of staff submitted for the national 2008 Research Assessment Exercise.
+- Leicester has one of the highest proportions of staff who are research active in the UK, with approximately 93% of staff submitted for the national 2008 Research Assessment Exercise.
 Of these, Leicester has 87% of research activity deemed by the RAE to be producing internationally significant research.

-Leicester is home to the department with greatest concentration of world class research of any department of any discipline in the UK – in our Department of Museum Studies.
+- Leicester is home to the department with greatest concentration of world class research of any department of any discipline in the UK – in our Department of Museum Studies.